loginom/site-articles-en-omegat/target/release-notes/loginom-6-3-4-release-notes.md

 **Web application, Desktop application:** if there was no enough place for the window contents in the wizards on the display, scroll bars appeared that’s why it was not possible to configure some settings (#6124, #6189).

-**Visualizers:** some applications were locked when attempting to activate visualizers connected to the nodes that could not be executed(#5753).
+**Visualizers:** applications were locked sometimes when attempting to activate visualizers connected to the nodes that could not be executed(#5753).

 **Quality of the binary classification:** if From node settings option was selected for Cutoff, the count of correctly recognized values (TP and FP) was incorrectly calculated (#7730).